True Struggles of the LGBTQIA+ Community

 October 6, 2023

+It should come as no surprise to anyone that the LGBTQIA+ community is at a high risk for the deterioration of mental health.
 Within the last 7 years there has been a substantial increase in anti-queer legislation throughout the United States.
 The risk for the queer community has risen to a threshold point that the Human Rights Campaign has issued a state of emergency for this community starting in June of 2023.
 Based on laws recently passed, as well as the increase of violence, this state of emergency includes states that have been deemed unsafe to travel.
-The level of unrest and anxiety within the queer community is increasing with no known end in sight.

 In this blog we are going to look at the common traumas and risk factors experienced by the LGBTQIA+ community that make them a high risk for mental health issues and what we can do to help.